wdumez/promises-exercises/README.md

 # promises-exercises

-Set of exercises in using JS promises for handling asynchronous operations.
+A set of exercises to learn about asynchronous programming using Promises in JavaScript.

+Fill in the blanks to make all the tests green.

 Adapted from [this repository](https://github.com/lighthouse-labs/promises-exercises) by Lighthouse Labs.